-We help you to avoid mistakes that could result in employment law claims and litigation in the Employment Tribunal.
-There is usually more to think about than initially planned.
-Employees when confronted will pull tricks in an attempt to protect themselves.
+We help employers to avoid mistakes that could result in employment law claims and litigation in the Employment Tribunal.
+Help is on hand for all stages from consultation to drafting the settlement agreement.
+Our expertise includes dealing with shareholdings and transfer of shares.
 There is always judgement needed which is where our years of experience can help.

-We are specialist employment law solicitors meaning we will have dealt with similar problems in the past.
+Being specialist employment law solicitors means we will have dealt with similar problems in the past.
 This translates to cost savings for you.

 - Experience builds a commercial awareness and knowledge in how to apply our skills successfully to get the job done.